engmsilva/gitlab-ce-minikube/README.md

 ssh-keygen -t rsa -b 2048 -C "<comment>"
 ```

 A public key and a private key will be created.
-See the [GitLab documentation](https://docs.gitlab.com/ee/user/ssh.html) for more SSH key configuration options.
+See the GitLab documentation for more [SSH key configuration options](https://docs.gitlab.com/ee/user/ssh.html) .

 ### Configure SSH key in GitLab User Preferences